Counselling at the CCDU

 - Trauma debriefing sessions

 Counselling is a process by which a client (you) meets with a helper (the therapist) to talk over an issue.
 A basic principle of counselling is that everyone is capable of solving their own problems and the therapist facilitates this process for the client.
+It not a space where everything can be “fixed” but rather a safe space where you can explore your concerns openly.
 All information from sessions is strictly confidential, unless it is perceived that you are a danger to self or others.
 No other information will be disclosed unless it is with your written permission.

 Who will be my therapist?